Chronic Health Conditions – How To Find The Right Help

 No 2 – Identify What Level Of Support You Need And Can Afford:

-Think of what level of support do you need and can afford for support or help with your chronic health conditions.
+Think of what level of support you need and can afford to treat or manage your chronic health conditions.
 No matter if that is practical support or health and wellbeing education or support.

-For example today we have so many online coaching, therapy programs designed to help the masses.
-But the reality is group programs are not always ideal for those with complex or chronic health challenges.
+For example today, we have so many online coaching, and therapy programs designed to help the masses.
+However, the reality is group programs are not always ideal for those with complex or chronic health challenges.
+Group programs are not tailored to individual needs and for some clients can lead to further challenges.

-Never be shy about asking direct questions to the practitioner about their expertise, depth of training, where and when they studied, how many clients they have helped with similar challenges, how many of these clients improved.
-When it comes to your health and wellbeing you should know.
+Never be shy about asking direct questions to the practitioner about their expertise, depth of training, where and when they studied, how many clients they have helped with similar challenges, and how many of these clients improved.
+When it comes to your health and well-being, these are important questions to know.

 No 4 – When Will I Start Seeing Serious Health Improvements

-Another thing many people suffering from chronic health conditions fail to do is ask how long they should need to wait or invest before seeing results from the help or support they are investing in.
+Another thing many people suffering from chronic health conditions fail to do is ask how long they will need to wait or invest before seeing specific results.

 No 5 – Look For Testimonials From Other Chronic Health Suffers

-Testimonials and reviews especially those that have been submitted on social media are a great way to ensure that testimonials are actually from real live people.
-And have not been falsified or adapted in anyway.
-If you can see any evidence on your specific issue.
+Testimonials and reviews especially those visible on social media are a great way to ensure testimonials are actually from real live people.
+And have not been falsified or adapted in any way.

 Chronic Health Conditions And Self-Responsibility For Your Health

-One of the most important thing that anyone with a chronic health condition can do is take as much self-responsibility for their own healing, their own health and wellbeing.
+The most important thing that anyone with a chronic health condition can do is take as much self-responsibility for their healing, health, and well-being as they can.
+Do what you can to improve your health, make better daily lifestyle choices; that will help improve your physical, mental and emotional wellbeing.

 Chronic Health Conditions And Stress

-Managing your anxiety and stress, creating healthy boundaries, especially saying NO to what isn’t right for you.
-Is a vital aspect of any wellbeing approach.
+Manage your anxiety and stress, and create healthy boundaries.
+Being able to say NO to what is not right for you is a vital aspect of any well-being approach.

 Chronic Health Conditions And Listening To Your Own Body

-And began to learn how to listen to my own body and not be bullied by medical and wellbeing practitioners who tried to gaslight or bully me into taking medication or approaches that were more likely to cause me more harm than good.
+Learn how to listen to your own body and not be bullied by medical and well-being practitioners who gaslight or bully you into taking medical approaches that were more likely to cause more harm than good.

-Why I Choose Therapists Who Really Understand Chronic Health Challenges
+Why I Choose Therapists Who Understand Chronic Health Challenges

 Stress Resilience Course For Chronic Health Conditions